Bob Brett: Coaching career

 Later in 1991, Brett was signed by Srdjan Ivanišević to coach his son, Croatian player Goran Ivanišević who was 19 at the time.
 Ivanišević's form was inconsistent in the early part of his career and he had a reputation amongst tennis pundits for emotional outbursts and "bouts of self-destruction".
 Under Brett's guidance, he gained mental strength and learned to avoid controversial statements off the court.
 Brett and Ivanišević maintained their partnership until 1995, during which time the Croat won nine titles, and also finished as losing finalist in the 1992 and the 1994 Wimbledon finals.
 The two men remained friends and Brett was watching on Centre Court, on Ivanišević's invitation, when the latter finally won the Wimbledon title in his fourth final.

 In the late 1990s and early 2000s, Brett worked with a number of players.
 This included Andrei Medvedev, who reached the 1999 French Open final while working with him; Nicolas Kiefer, who he raised to the world number 4 ranking; and Mario Ančić.
 In 2002, Brett founded an academy in the Italian town of San Remo, named the Bob Brett Tennis Centre.
 Between 2000 and 2006, Brett also worked as a coach in Japanese men's tennis.
 Working alongside former player Shuzo Matsuoka, he worked at the Shuzo Challenge Top Junior Camp, contributing to the development of most Japanese players of that era including Kei Nishikori.
 He also contributed in a supervisory role in the Japanese Davis Cup team from 2000 to 2006.
 From 2004 to 2008 he worked with Tennis Canada as a performance consultant.

 In 2004, he was introduced to his next long-term coaching client, Croatian Marin Čilić.
 Aged 15 at the time, Čilić was brought to San Remo by Ivanišević, and Brett went on to coach him for the next nine years. Čilić won the 2005 junior title at the French Open while working with Brett and rose to world number 9.
 They parted company in 2013, but when Čilić went on to win the US Open the following year he cited Brett as a "big part of this success".

 Later years and personal life

 After parting company with Čilić, Brett was employed by the UK Lawn Tennis Association as Director of Player Development in 2014.
 The role was not a success and Brett left the following year, but he is credited with making a "lasting impression" on some British coaches during this period.

 In 2020, Brett co-founded a non-profit association in Australia, the Kent Yamazaki & Bob Brett Tennis Foundation.
 Later the same year, he was awarded the ATP Tim Gullikson Career Coach Award in recognition of his "excellence, leadership, respect, and a true love for the sport of tennis and the art of coaching".

-Brett died of cancer on 5 January 2021, at the age of 67.
-He had two daughters; his brother Arthur Brett is a two time World sailing champion, National windsurfing champion and coach of Olympic sailors such as Manami Doi.
+Brett died of cancer on 5 January 2021 at the age of 67.